 Getting your song featured on a popular Spotify playlist can be even more effective at creating buzz for your band than getting covered by a blog.
 Curated streaming playlists are how most fans discover new music nowadays.
 With the right pitch and timing, you can strike gold with a playlist feature.

-When music fans are trying to find a specific song, YouTube is usually the first place they search.
+When music fans are trying to find a specific song, YouTube is one of the first places they’ll search.
 Along with uploading your original music to your official channel, posting cover videos will improve your chances of appearing higher in search results, and will make you more accessible to new fans.

-Performing at charity events is always a win-win – you get to give back to your community and support a cause you care about, while also giving you positive exposure to a new audience.
+Performing at charity events is always a win-win – you get to give back to your community and support a cause you care about, while also gaining positive exposure to a new audience.
 An ideal partnership provides valuable cross-promotion for both parties, while raising awareness for an important issue.
+Getting creative with virtual live stream events is a great way to reach a wider audience online.

 Private events are a great way to get more music fans.
-Start with your own network – surely someone you know has an upcoming wedding, party, or corporate event that could be made better with live music!
-GigSalad is a great tool to use to find these types of events.
+Start with your own network — surely someone you know has an upcoming wedding, party, or corporate event that could be made better with live (or virtual) music!
+If you’re looking for more opportunities, GigSalad is a great tool to use to find these types of events.

 Just like with playing charity events, partnering with local companies and fellow musicians allows you to leverage each other’s audiences.
 You could trade support slots on upcoming shows with a band that’s similar to yours, or collaborate on a cover video.
-You can also try reaching out to local visual artists to create cool, unique band merch items, and in return, you can help promote their work at your shows and in your online merch store.
+You could also try reaching out to local visual artists to create cool, unique band merch items, and in return, you help promote their work at your shows, on your social media pages, and in your online merch store.

 This is easier said than done, of course, but as you already know, relationships are everything in the music industry.
 One tweet from an influencer with a big following could be a game changer for your music career.